Being in a Clinical Study

 Translational research is clinical research that tests discoveries made in the laboratory to see if they are useful in the clinic.
 Translational research can also take these discoveries into the community, where new knowledge can be introduced to the broader population and incorporated into mainstream practice.

 How to participate in clinical studies at the CTRU

 Some studies are for people with certain health conditions or diseases.
 For other studies, healthy volunteers are needed.

 If you are considering being a volunteer, signing up is free and anyone can join.
-Call the CTRU for more information (740.566.9873) or visit www.researchmatch.org.
+Call the CTRU at 740.566.9873 for more information or visit www.researchmatch.org.